Demystifying Tubal Tensor Algebra: Practical Tubal Algebra

 Suppose that \(\tenA\) and \(\tenB\) are tubes, i.e., in \(\R^{1\times 1 \times n}\).
 Both identified with a \(\KM\) element, and we denote by \(\va\in\R^n\) and \(\vb\in\R^n\) the corresponding vectors.
 Let \(\tenC = \tenA \Mprod \tenB\), which is also a tube \(\R^n \ni \vc = \va \Mprod \vb\).
 The transformed tensors \(\hat{\tenA}, \hat{\tenB}, \hat{\tenC}\) are also tubes and correspond to complex vectors \(\hat{\va}=\matM\va, \hat{\vb}=\matM\vb, \hat{\vc}=\matM\vc\).
 Since \(\vc = \va \Mprod \vb = \matM^{-1}(\matM \va \hadprod \matM \vb)\), we have \(\hat{\vc} = \hat{\va} \hadprod \hat{\vb}\).
 Twisting into tubes, the Hadamard product becomes facewise product, and we have \(\hat{\tenC} = \hat{\tenA} \faceprod \hat{\tenB}\).
 We have shown the last equality only for tensors that have \(1\times 1\) frontal slices, but due to the way the \(\Mprod\)-product is defined for general tensors, this result immediately extends to general tensors.

 \begin{fact} For tensors \(\tenA, \tenB, \tenC\) of compatible sizes:

 \end{fact}

 This result immediately leads to a simple and efficient way to implement the \(\Mprod\)-product between two tensors: move to the transform domain, do facewise products, and then move back.
 Thus reducing the computation of the $\Mprod$-product to a mostly parallel set of matrix-matrix multiplications, which are extremely efficient.
 But the utility of this result goes much further.
 It allows us to work separately on each frontal slices, after we converted everything to the transformed domain.
 Only at the end, we move back to the primal domain.
+Deriving the following two examples is much easier via this method.